schemathesis/schemathesis/docs/cli.rst

     $ schemathesis run http://example.com/swagger.json

-With this command, Schemathesis will load the schema from ``http://example.com/swagger.json`` and generate separate test sets for each endpoint in this schema.
-Each test set includes up to 100 test cases by default, depending on the endpoint definition.
+With this command, Schemathesis will load the schema from ``http://example.com/swagger.json`` and generate separate test sets for each operation in this schema.
+Each test set includes up to 100 test cases by default, depending on the operation definition.

-For example, if your API schema has three endpoints, then you will see a similar output:
+For example, if your API schema has three operations, then you will see a similar output:

 .. code:: text